 The last few years have seen increased interest in Machine Learning – Neural Networks (NN’s) in finance.
-I will focus here specifically on the application of NN’s to function approximation, so basically derivatives pricing and consequently risk calculations.
-The goal is to either “turbo-boost” models / calculations that are already in production systems, or allow new models to be used that were previously not practical due to the high computational cost.
+Here I will focus specifically on the application of NN’s to function approximation, so basically derivatives pricing and consequently risk calculations.
+The goal is to either “turbo-boost” models/calculations that are already in production systems, or enable the use of alternative/better models that were previously not practical due to the high computational cost.
 I’ve been hearing claims of millions of times faster calculations and that the Universal Approximation Theorem guarantees that all functions can be approximated accurately by the simplest kind of net, provided enough training samples.
-But as usual the devil is in the details; like exactly how many training samples are we talking about for a required level of accuracy?
+But as usual the devil is in the details; like exactly how many training samples are we talking about to achieve a typical production system level of accuracy?
 I was wondering, what if to guarantee acceptable accuracy one would need impractically large training sets (and hence data generation and training times)?
-And never mind millions of times faster (probably more realistic for quantum computers when they arrive), I would be satisfied with 100 or even 10 times faster, provided it was easy enough to implement and deploy.
+And never mind millions of times faster (perhaps more realistic for quantum computers when they arrive?), I would be satisfied with 100 or even 10 times faster, provided it was easy enough to implement and deploy.

 There have been waves of renewed interest in NN's for decades, but their recent resurgence is in large part due to them been made more accessible via Python packages like TensorFlow and PyTorch that hide away the nitty gritty that would otherwise dishearten most of the recent users.
-So having been spurred on by a couple of people to check out this seemingly all-conquering method, I decided to see for myself.
-Moreover, this seems more like an engineering exercise than a mathematical one; one needs to be willing to try a lot of different combinations of “hyperparameters”, have an eye on how all of this affects convergence and a knack for finding little tricks to improve it.
+So given the low barrier to entry and having been spurred on by a couple of people, I decided to check out this seemingly all-conquering method.
+Moreover, this seems like an engineering exercise; one needs to be willing to try a lot of different combinations of “hyperparameters”, use suitable training sample generation techniques and bring in experience/tricks from traditional methods, all with the aim to improve the end result.
 Not to mention "free" time and relatively cheap, sustainable electricity.
 That’s me then this year I thought.

 So I decided I want hard answers: can I approximate a model (function) in the whole (well almost) of its practically useful parameter space so that there’s no need to retrain it, like never (unless the original is changed of course)?
 To this aim I chose a volatility model calibration exercise as my first case study.
 Which is convenient because I had worked on this before.
 Note that a benefit of the NN approach (if it turns out they do the job well) is that one could make the calibration of any model super-fast, and thus enable such models as alternatives to the likes of Heston and SABR.
 The latter are popular exactly because they have fast analytical solutions or approximations that make calibration to market vanillas possible in practical timescales.

-To demonstrate said benefit, the logical thing to do here would be to come up with a "steroidal" version of the non-affine model demo calibrator.
+To demonstrate said benefit, the logical thing to do here would be to come up with a turbo-charged version of the non-affine model demo calibrator.
 The PDE method used in there to solve for vanilla prices under those models is highly optimized and could be used to generate the required millions of training samples for the NN in a reasonable amount of time.
 To keep things familiar though and save some time, I will just try this on the Heston model whose training samples can be generated a bit faster still (I used QLib’s implementation for this).
-If anyone wants me to produce a high accuracy, production-level calibrator for any other volatility model, by all means get in touch.
+If someone is interested in a high accuracy, production-quality robust calibration routine of any other volatility model, feel free to get in touch to discuss.